22 Early Spring Perennial Flowers (Vibrant Bloomers)

 When planted en masse these dainty flowers make an impressive angelic show in the perennial garden.
 Snowdrops boast beautiful pure white flowers and are one of the earliest bulbs to bloom.
 They will often peak their heads from the ground when snow still abounds.

-Snowdrops are shade-loving plants and need protection from heat during the warmer parts of the year.
+Snowdrops are shade-loving plants and need protection from heat during the heat of summer.

 Bloom: January-March